MuhammadUmerKhan/RecoVista-AI-Powered-Recommendation-Engine/README.md

-# 🌟 Recommendation System 🌟
+# 🌟 RecoVista: AI-Powered Recommendation Engine 🌟

 Welcome to the **[Recommendation System](https://nlp-powered-recommendation-system.streamlit.app/)** project!
 This tool leverages **Content-Based**, **Collaborative Filtering**, and **Hybrid** approaches to provide personalized course and movie recommendations tailored to user preferences. 🚀